Illinois Railway Museum: Organization

-The Illinois Railway Museum is an IRS Chapter 501(c)3 nonprofit corporation owned and managed by its membership.
+The Illinois Railway Museum is an IRS Chapter 501(c)(3) nonprofit corporation owned and managed by its membership.
 Museum management includes a board of directors, elected by the regular membership of about 160 active volunteers.
 A board president is elected by the directors.
 The board oversees the general manager, a volunteer who in turn has oversight over an array of department heads.
 Major departments include Steam, Diesel, Electric Car, Passenger Car, Freight Car, Track & Signal, Buildings & Grounds, Trolley Bus, Motor Bus, and Operations.
 Other departments oversee the museum's libraries, electrical infrastructure, and display and education functions.
 Most department heads are volunteers.
 All workers at the museum fall under the direct authority of one of the department heads.
 The vast majority of workers are volunteers.
 Anyone who is interested in trains or other collections/aspects of the museum is actively encouraged to volunteer, with required training done by the museum.

-Use in film
+Appearances in media

 IRM has been used in several films, due to its proximity to Chicago and its extensive collection of historic railroad equipment.
 In the 1992 film A League of Their Own, starring Tom Hanks, Geena Davis, and Madonna, the museum's depot was used for several small-town depot scenes; other scenes featured with the Nebraska Zephyr and only surviving EMD E5.
 The 1993 movie Groundhog Day featured the museum's EMD SD24 diesel locomotive.
 The museum's grounds and some of the passenger cars were used in the movie The Babe, starring John Goodman.
 In late 2005, the Burlington 9911A and several coaches operated to Chicago for filming in Flags of Our Fathers, a Clint Eastwood film.
-Transformers: Age of Extinction starring Mark Wahlberg, released in 2014, made IRM the host of several scenes.
+Transformers: Age of Extinction (2014) made IRM the host of several scenes.

 Many television shows' railroad sequences have been shot at the IRM.
 Scenes depicting steam era operations in the late 1920s were shot for the 1993 television series The Untouchables.
-The hit show Chicago Fire features the IRM onsite in the season 2 episode "No Regrets".
+The show Chicago Fire features the IRM onsite in the season 2 episode "No Regrets".